-- 7.2.4 Either party may request in writing to the Chairman, either at the hearing or in advance of it, that the hearing be adjourned to a future date.
-It is at the absolute discretion of the Chairman whether or not to grant such an adjournment.
-If an adjournment application is made by either party, the costs of the original hearing may be included in any determination with regard to apportionment of costs between the parties. - 7.2.5 Where an application is made by a party to adjourn the hearing date because of the late exchange and lodgement of documents, the party in default may be ordered to pay the costs of the other party and the Tribunal out of the delay.
+If an adjournment application is made by either party, the costs of the original hearing may be included in any determination with regard to apportionment of costs between the parties.
+In cases where a member seeks an adjournment of an already scheduled Appeals Tribunal hearing and the Member's request for the adjournment was not within the Institute's timeline policy, the Member should bear the costs of the adjournment.
+This is unless the member's late request for adjournment was beyond the member's control (e.g. medical emergencies).

+7.2.5 Where an application is made by a party to adjourn the hearing date because of the late exchange and lodgement of documents, the party in default may be ordered to pay the costs of the other party and the Tribunal out of the delay.